WencesVillegasMarset/aws-saa-c02-notes/README.md

   * A trail can apply to one region or all regions.
 * If you have created an organization in AWS Organizations, you can create a trail that will log all events for all AWS accounts in that organization.
 Creating an organization trail helps you define a uniform event logging strategy for your organization.

+To trail an S3 bucket or global service:
+1. Create the trail with both these flags: `--is-multi-region-trail` and  `--include-global-service-events`

 **Management events**
 * Provide information about management operations that are performed on resources in your AWS account.
 These are also known as control plane operations